Duroktar/retro-tube/README.md

-# cool-retro-term
+# retro-tube

 ## Description
-cool-retro-term is a terminal emulator which mimics the look and feel of the old cathode tube screens.
+retro-tube is a terminal emulator which mimics the look and feel of the old cathode tube screens.
 It has been designed to be eye-candy, customizable, and reasonably lightweight.

 It uses the QML port of qtermwidget (Konsole) developed by me: https://github.com/Swordfish90/qmltermwidget .